 Test takers should check directly with their state or certification agency to confirm which tests they must take, because these requirements are often complex and subject to frequent change.
-Praxis tests are offered in computer-delivered and paper delivered formats.
-Not all tests are offered in both formats, so check the website to find out which formats are available for each test.
 Computer-delivered tests are offered by appointment during testing windows throughout the year.
 To view computer-delivered test dates, visit:

 SLS: School Leadership Series

-The School Leadership Series — comprised of the School Leaders Licensure Assessment (SLLA), the School Superintendent Assessment (SSA), the Kentucky Specialty Test of Instructional and Administrative Practices, and the Instructional Facilitator Test — provides thorough, fair and carefully validated assessments for use by states as part of the licensure process for principals, superintendents and school leaders.
+The School Leadership Series — comprised of the School Leaders Licensure Assessment (SLLA), the School Superintendent Assessment (SSA), the Kentucky Specialty Test of Instructional and Administrative Practices, and the Connecticut Administrator Test — provides thorough, fair and carefully validated assessments for use by states as part of the licensure process for principals, superintendents and school leaders.
 For more information, go to